thesnipiid/linux-sf501remote/README.md

 >NOTE: THIS IS NOT A LIBRARY FOR THE SF-501SHC!!!
 The SHC version is a smart controller with app, that commuicates with a cloud api and is able to control the standard 'dumb' sf-501 rf sockets.

+### Installing

+To install the only one library necessary, pls try to launch the install.sh script.
+If it's not working, refer to the official pigpio library site : http://abyz.me.uk/rpi/pigpio/index.html

+#### 1. Starting
 To start using the library import it and create a new SF501R object

 ```python